wzoustanford/angle/README.md

 Welcome to **Angle MatrixRL**, an open-source reinforcement learning framework built for research and real-time system performance.
 This repo offers a clean, extensible, and reproducible codebase to train agents on **Atari**, **Retro**, and other classic environments using modern deep RL algorithms.

+note: we are working on moving code from priavte repo and adding sota algorithms. the ooen source project just started, contributions welcome!
 ---

 ## Features